 Certain rights regarding the possession of firearms are given to Americans in the Second Amendment to the U.S. Constitution.
 These rights, however, do not come without responsibility.
-Therefore, the right to bear arms comes with federal- and state-mandated restrictions and regulations to provide for a measure of safety for both gun owners and the public.
-A violation of state gun laws in Prince William County may be classified as either a misdemeanor or felony offense, depending upon the severity of the offense, the intent of the offender, the damage done, and whether or not a more severe crime is committed in addition to the firearm violation.
-If you are facing gun-related charges, you can benefits from the skills of an experienced Prince William County gun lawyer to help you understand the nature of your charges and the penalties that accompany a gun-crime conviction.
+Therefore, the right to bear arms comes with federal- and state-mandated restrictions and regulations to provide a measure of safety for both gun owners and the public.
+A violation of state gun laws in Prince William County may be classified as either a misdemeanor or felony offense, depending on the severity of the offense, the intent of the offender, the damage done, and whether or not a more severe crime is committed in addition to the firearm violation.
+If you are facing gun-related charges, you can benefit from the skills of an experienced Prince William County gun lawyer to help you understand the nature of your charges and the penalties that accompany a gun-crime conviction.
 A criminal defense attorney who is adept in Virginia gun laws can provide you with invaluable legal representation and lead you through your trial.

 Virginia places a high priority on the safety of its residents.
 One way in which the state seeks to protect its people is through the regulation of gun ownership and usage.
 Without regulations, the right to bear arms could be detrimental to public health and safety.

 The Virginia Criminal Code covers gun laws under Section 18.2-279 through Section 18.2-312.
 In these sections, state law regulates such things as locations in which firearm possession is legal, where and how guns may be discharged, what types are firearms are considered to be legal, and those who are and are now allowed to possess firearms.
 These restrictions regarding illegal gun usage and possession include, but are not limited to:

 - Hunting with a firearm while intoxicated

 - Possession of a firearm within a place of worship, school, courthouse, or airport terminal

 - Discharging a firearm in a public place, building, or dwelling place